 - If done right, there is a probability of extremely high returns.

 - Chance of default, first mortgage gets priority.

 - Interest income is taxable as income (100% taxable under your marginal rate).

 - Liquidity issues?
 How easy is it to sell the mortgage again in case the investor needs the cash?

 There you have it, a wealth strategy that provides passive income through real estate without having to deal with tenants.
 Could this be the way to ultimate passive income without having to deal with tenants?

 Perhaps a more lucrative solution would be to purchase the mortgages at a discount and resell them at a smaller discount.
 But that might require a brokering license of some sort.

 I'll have to talk to a real estate lawyer before proceeding with this type of investing.
 I have a feeling that there are a lot of caveats to this wealth strategy.

-What are your thoughts on this strategy?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+What are your thoughts on this strategy?If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).